wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Petra:** It's Petra!

-**Obi-Wan:** Well, Petra, you have proved to be a formidable young Padawan. _handing her a lightsaber_ I bestow upon you the title "Jedi Knight". _Petra is beside herself with glee_
+**Obi-Wan:** Well, Petra, you have proved to be a formidable young Padawan. _knights her with a lightsaber_ I bestow upon you the title "Jedi Knight". _He then hands her the lightsaber.
+Petra is beside herself with glee, does a few swishes with the lightsaber and runs off stage giggling_

 **Suey:** Well I should be getting back home.
 Calamity will be worried sick...
 Can I get a lift back Courtney?